JetBrains/teamcity-documentation/topics/creating-and-managing-users.md

 When assigning a role, you can:
 * Select whether a role should be granted globally, or in particular projects.
 * Replace existing roles with the newly selected.
 This will remove all roles assigned to user(s)/group and replace them with the selected one instead.

+Note that if you are logged in as a project administrator, you can assign roles only in the scope of the same project.
+For example, an administrator of project A cannot grant users any roles for project B; only project B administrators (and system administrators) can do that.

 ## Notification Rules